Last Updated on June 16, 2022

 46. Ask for donations instead of flowers.

 Everyone understands that sometimes money is tight.
 It’s ok to ask that people skip the $20-150 flower arrangements and instead provide a donation to help cover the funeral costs.
+Here’s a free memorial website platform where you can also collect funeral donations.

 47. Start a crowdfund to cover funeral costs.